-Unrealistic expectations lead to frustration – frustration leads to either apathy (an “I give up” attitude) or anger, and anger will lead to shame for those one or more of the people involved.
+Unrealistic expectations lead to frustration – frustration leads to either apathy (an “I give up” attitude) or anger, and anger leads to shame for one or more of the people involved.

 Shame is a painful feeling of humiliation and emotional distress by when someone realizes that they did something wrong or foolish.

 The Shame of the Giver